Astley, Greater Manchester: Transport

 Public transport in Astley is co-ordinated by Transport for Greater Manchester.
-Bus services operate to Farnworth, the Trafford Centre, Tyldesley, Atherton, Wigan and Manchester, operated by Diamond Bus North West, Stagecoach Manchester, Vision Bus, First Greater Manchester and Warrington's Own Buses.
+Bus services operate to Farnworth, the Trafford Centre, Tyldesley, Atherton, Wigan and Manchester, operated by Diamond Bus North West and Go North West for the Bee Network.
 Major A roads link Astley with other settlements, including the A580 "East Lancashire Road", which opened in 1934 bisecting the village.
 Its dual carriageway crosses the Bridgewater Canal on a bridge at Morleys.
 The A572 road connects Astley and Worsley and the A5082 road heads north east to Tyldesley.

 By 1795, the original Bridgewater Canal from Worsley to Manchester had proved an economic success, prompting its owner, Francis Egerton, 3rd Duke of Bridgewater, to seek powers to extend it route to Leigh via Astley.
 The Duke's plans were approved, despite opposition from the local population.
 Canal traffic brought trade to Astley Green where the Hope and Anchor Inn (now the Boathouse) was built with stabling for horses that pulled the barges.
 The original canal bridge built to connect Lower and Higher Green lasted until 1904, when it was replaced.
 The second bridge was replaced in 1920 by an iron bridge, which could be raised to counter the effects of mining subsidence.
 A boatyard was established by Lingard's Bridge.

 The Liverpool and Manchester Railway of 1830 crosses Astley Moss.
 It was built on a raft of branches and cotton bales to prevent the track sinking into Chat Moss.
 The early engines reached speeds of 25 mi/h.
 The first passengers told the driver where they wished to alight until Astley railway station was built in the mid-1840s.
 The railway was distant from the village and early travellers came on horseback or in carriages.

 An early tramway ran to a wharf on the Bridgewater Canal at Marsland Green and a mineral railway system linked Gin Pit Colliery to the Tyldesley Loopline at Jackson's sidings and Bedford Colliery and Speakman's Sidings.
 The colliery locomotives were named after Gin Pit Colliery's company directors.